The New Texas Law Will Give Texans More Control Over Their Taxes

 - Protesters must now provide records of protests against taxes.

-- A decrease in school-related taxes supplanted by multi-billion dollar increase from the state.
+- A decrease in school-related taxes supplanted by a multi-billion dollar increase from the state.

 - No more appraisers, or government officials, also serving on an appraisal board of directors.